Who Is Jeff Sessions?

 The White House also issued a statement responding to the report, calling it "the latest attack against the Trump Administration by partisan Democrats."

 The day after the report surfaced about Sessions meeting with the Russian ambassador, he recused himself from any investigations into the 2016 presidential campaign.
+That set off a series of consequential events, including Deputy Attorney General Rod Rosenstein's appointment of former FBI Director Robert Mueller as special counsel to oversee investigations on that front.

 Sessions, a devout Methodist, wed teacher Mary Blackshear in 1969.
 They have three children — Mary, Ruth and Sam — and 10 grandchildren.